v-amirrr/react-card/README.md

 ## What will I add to this project if I had more time?
 I would've done all three prjects and put each of them in one route and I would use react-router-dom for routing and I'd use Framer-Motion for setting a enter and an exit animation for each route.
 And I'd probably add dark mode and light mode, also a navbar for switching between pages.

-I hope you enjoy reading this long text. i didn't know and still don't know what documenting a project is, but I did my best.
+I hope you enjoy reading this long text.
+I didn't know and still don't know what documenting a project is, but I did my best.
-Hope you enjoy it.
+Hope you'd enjoyed it.